 International students please note:

-- International Learners requiring a CAS letter to obtain a Tier 4 visa will be required to make a deposit payment of £5,000 of the fees and arrange payment of the balance on or prior to enrolment or by 1 August for the 5.0% discount to apply.
+- International Learners requiring a CAS letter to obtain a Tier 4 visa will be required to make a deposit payment of £5,000 and arrange payment of the balance on or prior to enrolment or by 1 August for the 5.0% discount to apply.

-- Tuition fees are due in full at the start the academic year or subject to the agreement of the finance office, for those not requiring a visa to study in the UK, may be paid in installments.
+- Tuition fees are due in full at the start the academic year or subject to the agreement of the finance office.
+For those not requiring a visa to study in the UK these may be paid in instalments.

-- Instalments options are not available to international students who require a Tier 4 visa to study in the UK.
+- Instalment options are not available to international students who require a Tier 4 visa to study in the UK.

 Tuition Fee Loans from Student Finance England (SFE)